dmt94/checkers/README.md

 - ###### Classes
   - A majority of the code is written using classes, taking advantage of encapsulation.
     - Personally, it was easier to follow the flow of the game when the variables involved are encapsulated into specific methods belonging to classes
+- ###### Bugs
+  - Fixing bugs took a majority of the project time.
+It was challenging to reproduce a particular bug in my game where a glitch would occur if another checker piece was clicked during a player's turn.

 ___